Interim Guidance last updated 27 March 2020

 - Outpatient clinics

-- People who have been in close contact with a person with confirmed COVID-19 infection while infectious must self-isolate for 14 days following last contact.
+Public health recommendations have been issued related to the risk of COVID-19 infection: people who have been overseas in the last 14 days or who have been in contact with a person with confirmed COVID-19 while infectious must self-isolate for 14 days following last contact.

-- Ask patients at the time of booking confirmation whether they have been in, or transited through mainland China, or been in close contact with a person with confirmed COVID-19 while infectious, during the 14 days before their scheduled surgery.
+- Been in close contact with a person with confirmed COVID-19 while infectious, during the 14 days before their scheduled surgery

 - ensure the surgery is re-scheduled as soon as practicable after the 14 day exclusion period has lapsed

-- please note, if the patient is unwell they are requested to seek health advice (from their GP or by calling healthdirect on 1800 022 222) to exclude COVID-19 as well as to resolve any other health issues.
+Note: if the patient has fever or acute respiratory illness ask that they seek health advice (from their GP or by calling healthdirect on 1800 022 222) to exclude COVID-19 as well as to resolve any other health issues.

 Before attendance at outpatients

-- Develop a system, prior to attendance (e.g. phone call, SMS), to ask patients whether they’ve been in or transited through mainland China, or have had close contact with a person with confirmed COVID-19 while infectious, in the 14 days before the scheduled outpatient appointment.
+- Develop a system, prior to attendance (e.g. phone call, SMS), to ask patients whether they’ve been overseas or have had close contact with a person with confirmed COVID-19 while infectious, in the 14 days before the scheduled outpatient appointment.